 - I don’t recommend surgery for sleep apnea.
 My patients who have opted for surgery continue to have sleep apnea.

 However, the best treatment strategy for sleep apnea is to lose weight.
 All of the other treatments work better if the patient loses weight.
-Most of the time, it is all they need to help them sleep through the night without losing their breath.
+Most of the time, losing weight is all they need to help them sleep through the night without losing their breath.
 Even those who aren’t obese may benefit from losing weight to reduce or eliminate their sleep apnea.
 The problem is that sleep apnea also leads to obesity, which is a vicious cycle – so this weight loss must be taken very seriously.

-If you want a good night’s sleep:
+If you want a good night’s sleep, lose weight to treat sleep apnea.

 I have found many women age 40 and up have sleep problems because of the loss of hormones.